Original Title: Samt el qusur

-The Tunisia National Team began unofficially in 1928, with players from the Tunisian National League, but the official National Association only began after the Independence from France in 1956.
+The Tunisia National Team began unofficially in 1928, but officially, only after the Independence from France in 1956.
 Their first match was against Algeria, a country at war for independence with… France.

 Samt el qusur

-After receiving the news that the prince Sid’Ali (Kamel Fazaa) had died, Alia (played by Ghalia Lacroix and Hend Sabry) returns to the palace where she grew up, bringing up painful memories of her adolescence.
+After receiving the news that the prince Sid’Ali (played by Kamel Fazaa) had died, Alia (played by Ghalia Lacroix and Hend Sabry) returns to the palace where she grew up, bringing up painful memories of her adolescence.

 The prince Sid’Ali himself liked the “low-born girl” very much, and sometimes treated her like she was part of the family, taking pictures with the girls, visiting when she got sick, asking for her to sing for his guests.

 The acting is enhanced by Moufida Tlatli’s direction.
 She does an exceptional job making the actors’ interpretation effective.
-One of my favorite things is how she focuses on the maids’ faces while one of them suffers, like their share and understand the pain of one another.
-The film has many brutal moments, but in no way, it became a melodramatic cliché or anything of that sort.
+One of my favorite things is how she focuses on the maids’ faces while one of them suffers, showing how they share and understand the pain of one another.